ARMOR Doppler Weather Radar: Description

 ARMOR is a modified WSR-74 C-Band (5625 MHz) radar with a 0.5 - 1.0° resolution in azimuth and a spatial resolution varying from 60 to 500 meters, with a typical resolution of 150m.
 ARMOR sits 206 meters above sea level.
 The pulse length can vary from 0.4 to 4 microseconds and its peak power is 350 kW.
 ARMOR's antenna is 3.7 m, or 12 feet, in diameter, and its typical PRF ranges from 250 to 2000 Hz.
 At its maximum, its rotation rate is 36 degrees/second.
 It transmits and receives vertical and horizontal polarized signals and operates with a SIGMET RVP8 signal processor.
 ARMOR is capable of area-specific sector scans, and unlike the NEXRAD Network, can be manually operated.

 Usages

-The following is information about the radar and its advanced systems:
+The following is information detailing common use-cases of ARMOR: